ECTS

 15 creditsEnglish

-This course lies at the interface between chemistry and biology, and is aimed at students from the biological sciences, the health sector or ENSCM.
-It will develop interdisciplinary skills to meet the needs of research and innovation in the fields of health, biotechnology, cosmetics and agri-food.
+This program is at the intersection of chemistry and biology and is aimed at students in the biological sciences, health sciences, or ENSCM.
+It will develop interdisciplinary skills to meet the needs of research and innovation in the fields of health, biotechnology, cosmetics, and agri-food.

 From target to drug